DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

             Replace `<user-id-of-session-containers>` with the value of the `runAsUser` value of the Kubernetes Pod security context.

-            Then, apply the new configuration by running `exportfs -ra`.
+            Then, apply the new configuration by running `sudo exportfs -ra`.

 === "k3d"